gurmudemuma/cbc/SECURITY.md

         return fmt.Errorf("failed to get MSP ID: %v", err) }

-    // Only ExporterBank can create exports
+    // Only commercialbank can create exports
     if mspID != "ExporterBankMSP" {
-        return fmt.Errorf("only ExporterBank can create exports")
+        return fmt.Errorf("only commercialbank can create exports")
     }

     // ... rest of the logic